Constitution of Pakistan of 1962: Provisions

-The term of the president was five years to act as head of state as well as chief executive, solely responsible for country's administration.
+The term of the president was five years to act as head of state as well as chief executive, solely responsible for the country's administration.
 Governors and ministers were appointed and removed by him.
-He was eligible to promulgate ordinances and veto against legislated laws only overrideable by two-thirds of the National Assembly.
+He was eligible to promulgate ordinances and veto against legislated laws only overridable by two-thirds of the National Assembly.
 However, the president was not empowered to dissolve the Assembly except at the cost of his office also.
 On a charge of violating the Constitution or gross misconduct, the president might be impeached by the National Assembly for which one-third of the total members of the National Assembly must give written notice to the speaker for the removal of the president.
 The president was to be removed from office if the resolution for impeachment was passed by votes of not less than three-fourths of the total members of the Assembly.
-A significant feature of the impeachment procedure was that if the resolution for removal of the president failed to obtain one-half of the total number of members of the National Assembly, the movers of the resolution would cease to be members of the Assembly.
+A significant feature of the impeachment procedure was that if the resolution for the removal of the president failed to obtain one-half of the total number of members of the National Assembly, the movers of the resolution would cease to be members of the Assembly.

-There was no restriction of religion for a person holding the office of the speaker of the National Assembly.
-Also, if the president resigned from his office or vote of no-confidence passes against him, according to the Constitution, the speaker would act as the president of the state till the election of new president.
+There was no restriction on religion for a person holding the office of the speaker of the National Assembly.
+Also, if the president resigned from his office or vote of no-confidence passes against him, according to the Constitution, the speaker would act as the president of the state till the election of the new president.
 Under these special circumstances, a non-Muslim might get the chance to be an acting president of Pakistan.

 The Constitution of 1962 provided for elections of the central and provincial legislatures for a term of five years.
 The members of the assemblies were elected by the Basic Democrats.
 The National Assembly was exclusively empowered to legislate for the central subjects.
 However, it could legislate on matters falling under provincial jurisdiction.
 The power to impose taxes was laid with the central legislature.
-The Assembly had to serve as a court in the cases of impeachment or conviction or to declare the president as incapacitated.
+The Assembly had to serve as a court in cases of impeachment or conviction or declare the president incapacitated.
 It could amend the Constitution with a two-thirds majority.
 However, if the president's veto was overridden, he had the right to ask for the assent of the Electoral College.
-The procedure of the provincial assemblies was identical with that of the National Assembly.
+The provincial assemblies' procedure was identical to that of the National Assembly.

 Urdu and Bengali were recognised as national languages.